AlbertoRoper/AlbertoRoper.github.io/meetings.md

-You can find below the scientific meetings that I have co-organized.

 ### [*1st Pencil Code school on early Universe physics and gravitational waves* and *Pencil Code user meeting*](https://indico.cern.ch/event/1548935/) 2025 at CERN in Switzerland (October 2025)

 <div class="teaching-item">